remko/ampersandjs-dash-generator/README.md

 Use the resulting docset by adding the `.docset` to the *Docsets* tab of Dash.

 The build command also generates a Dash feed in `feed`.
-The `.html` file in the `feed` dir contains the Dash URL, which will install the docset when it is clicked.
+The `.html` file in the `feed` dir contains the Dash URL, which will install the docset when it is opened.